pytorch/xla/API_GUIDE.md

 t1 = tensors[1].to(device)
 ```

-This lets you put the loaded tensors on any available device.
+This lets you put the loaded tensors on any available device, not just the one on which they were initialized.

 Per the above note on moving XLA tensors to the CPU, care must be taken when
 working with views.
-Instead of saving views it's recommended that you recreate
+Instead of saving views it is recommended that you recreate
 them after the tensors have been loaded and moved to their destination device(s).

 A utility API is provided to save data by taking care of previously moving it